 King Richard III Death

-King Richard III died in the Battle of Bosworth that he fought against the Henry’s forces.
+King Richard III died in the Battle of Bosworth and he fought against Henry’s forces.
 He was struck down during the conflict.
-He was the last English king to die in battlefield on home soil.
+He was the last English king to die on the battlefield on home soil.
 He died on 22nd August 1485.
 After the battle, Richard’s body was brought to Leicester and buried without any pomp.

 King Richard III Summary

 King Richard III was the last King of England from the House of York.
-His death in the battle of battle of Bosworth Field marked the end of the middle ages and it was one of the decisive battles of the wars of the roses.
-Richard came to power by having his nephew declared as illegitimate and his brother’s marriage as illegal.
+His death in the battle of Bosworth Field marked the end of the middle ages and it was one of the decisive battles of the wars of the roses.
+Richard came to power by having his nephew declared illegitimate and his brother’s marriage illegal.